rubychi/awwwards-analysis/README.md

 # Awwwards Analysis

-This is a rough estimation for analyzing how active the participants are in each country by dividing their submission by total population of country they are from in each award section
+This is a rough estimation for analyzing how active the participants are in each country by dividing their submission by total population of the country they come from in each award section

 ## [Live Demo](https://awwwards-analysis.herokuapp.com/)